IT’S A DIRTY JOB AND WE WANT TO DO IT!

 All waste is disposed of in accordance with environmental laws.
 Depending on the waste taken, it is recycled, composted or treated.
 Nothing is released into the environment.

-We service Edmonton and surrounding areas including Spruce Grove, Stony Plain, Fort Saskatchewan, Leduc, Devon, Beaumont, Sherwood Park and St. Albert.
+We serve customers in Edmonton and surrounding Alberta areas, including Spruce Grove, Stony Plain, Fort Saskatchewan, Leduc, Devon, Beaumont, Sherwood Park and St. Albert.

 A grease trap is a plumbing fixture that is in the drainage system at all food service facilities.
 Its purpose is to separate any grease and food from the water going into the drainage system to prevent costly repairs and maintenance.
 All sinks that produce food waste or grease must be plumbed through a grease trap in commercial kitchens.